 Stumptown is synonymous with the third wave of coffee—a 21st-century rise in small boutique roasters.
-The Portland-born company crafts several delicious whole bean blends, as well as individual bottles of cold brew.
+The Portland-born company crafts several delicious whole-bean varieties, as well as individual bottles of cold brew.
 Hair Bender is the most popular blend (and the first one Stumptown ever made); its flavor is intricate and unique, teeming with notes of sweet cherry and rich fudge.
 Other popular options include Holler Mountain, House Blend, and the decaffeinated Trapper Creek.

-Stumptown is more expensive than many other brands in the grocery store, but the cost isn't outrageous.
-Plus, the quality and care put into the coffee will be evident in every cup you drink.
-One issue to watch out for is that some customers receiving batches from third-party vendors said the Stumptown coffee was either nearing or past its expiration date.
+Stumptown is more expensive than many brands found in the grocery store, but the cost isn't outrageous.
+Plus, the quality and care put into the coffee are evident in every cup you drink.
+One issue to watch out for is that some customers who received batches from third-party vendors said the Stumptown coffee was either nearing or past its expiration date.
 This was not the majority's buying experience, however, and coffee ordered from the brand website remains as fresh and tasty as ever.

 Runner-Up, Best Overall: Intelligentsia Coffee

-Intelligentsia has won numerous awards for its coffee, as well as for the quality of its nationwide cafés (currently 15 locations).
-The company prides itself on direct trade practices and highlights the countries and farms from which it sources coffee beans.
+Intelligentsia has won numerous awards for its coffee, as well as the quality of its nationwide cafés (there are currently 15 locations).
+The company prides itself on direct-trade practices and highlights the countries and farms from which it sources coffee beans.
 The connections span the globe, leading to Intelligentsia's vast array of flavors.
 One of the most popular picks is the Frequency Blend, a medium roast that combines notes of chocolate and dried fruit.

 Intelligentsia also showcases its single-origin coffees, a collection that offers flavor gateways into specific regions like Bolivia, Burundi, and more.
 You can purchase both whole bean and ground varieties, and there are delicious options for espresso, instant, and decaf coffee, too.